bullhorn/novo-elements/projects/novo-examples/src/utils/field-interactions/field-interactions.md

 <code-example example="fi-modify-options"></code-example>

+##### Modifying Config on Static Pickers / Selects to mimic an Entity Picker

+You can modify a picker added to a form via field interactions to look like an entity picker!

+<code-example example="fi-modify-added-picker"></code-example>

 ##### Using Globals

 Using the config from above, you can figure the API to have a set of global variables that you can key off of inside your field interactions